 The over-current fault interrupt, which is raised by eMIOS input function running on eMIOS channel 21, is handled by the emios\isr function.
-These actions are performed to switch the motor off:
+These actions switch the motor off:

 - Reset the required speed.

 - Disable the generation of PWM signals.

-- Switch the fault LED on.
+- Switch the Fault LED on.

 - Enter APP\STATE\MOTOR\FAULT.

 - Set FAULT\OVERCURRENT.